daniel-dios/kafka-ping-pong/README.md

 ## 🤓 Explanation:

 This is a simple consumer-producer of Kafka messages.
 Using spring cloud streams, spring data as infra.
-All the logic about business, idempotency, where to store (send) messages, to drop or call different services (image processor) is implemented in a single-use case based on hexagonal architecture implemented with Java15 and unitary tested.
+All the logic about business, idempotency, where to store (send) messages, to drop or call different services (image processor) is implemented in a single-use case based on hexagonal architecture (term that I'd like to introduce on the team 😛) implemented with Java15 (last stable version) and unitary tested.
 Easy to test and to evolve.

 ## 🧪 Tests